Name: Joseph Pettet

 could have been this missing son.

-able to convince any Pettet cousins to test.
-But a benchmark exists.
-Not
+able to convince any Pettet cousins to test their Y-DNA.
+But we now have a

-of men who claim descent from Thomas Pettit (1609-) and Christian Mallows.
+claim descent from Thomas Pettit (1609-) and Christian Mallows.
+One of the

 conclusion that all Pettits were descended from this couple.
 However, the